Relative expanders: Introduction

 It is natural to ask whether our box space examples satisfy more ``expander like" Poincar\'e inequalities, i.e.\ where the sequence of measures $\mu_n$ can be replaced by the counting measure on some unbounded sequence of subsets of the form $A_n\times A_n\subseteq Y_n\times Y_n$.
-This is answered negatively in the Appendix, showing that the main result of \cites{T,O1} is in this sense optimal.
+This is answered negatively in the Appendix, showing that the previous result is in some sense optimal.